SRocks04/PuzzleSolver/README.md

 3. Choose your preferred puzzle game:
    - Click "Play Sudoku" for Sudoku puzzle
    - Click "Play Kakuro" for Kakuro puzzle

+## Contribution
+- **Shubh Singhal**: Javascript implementation of both the games and video demo.
+- **Sahil Das**: Javascript implementation of both the games and video demo.
+- **Manvendra Singh**: Styling on website and report compilation.
+- **Akshay Mishra**: Developed home page and styling on different pages.
+- **Abhishek Mandlik**: Brainstorming ideas and report compilation.
+- **Vinit Singh**: Brainstorming ideas and report compilation.